yactouat/www.yactouat.com-fr/README.md

   - see the PHP documentation generated in `./public/docs/php`
   - your PHP code will also be linted

-### GitHub Actions
+### CI: GitHub Actions

-There are GitHub actions workflows implemented in the `.github/workflows` folder.
+There are GitHub actions workflows implemented in the `.github/workflows` folder for the CI part of the pipeline.

 #### on pull request to main branch